largehadroncollider/lhcSiteSource/content/defconguide.md

 DEF CON attendees are as diverse as their places of business, and for a variety of reasons, including personal comfort, security clearances, legal agreements, etc., people may be more or less comfortable about sharing where they work.
 In general, consider being cautious about being too open about your own place of employment.
 And, leave it up to others to say where they work, if they feel comfortable.

 Everyone who comes to DEF CON deserves to enjoy themselves and have a safe and fun experience.
 If you are being harassed or attacked or made to feel unsafe by anyone while attending DEF CON, find a Goon, a DEF CON staff member, or a police officer or casino staff/security officer.

-You can also call  **+1 (725) 222-0934** (DEF CON Support) or email `safety@defcon.org` for help.
+**Emergency Contacts:**
+- **Immediate Danger:** 911
+- **DEF CON Support:** +1 (725) 222-0934
+- **Safety Email:** safety@defcon.org

 If you’re feeling anxious about your safety, check out the [Transparency Report](https://www.defcon.org/html/links/dc-transparency.html).
 DEF CON is generally a very safe, fun, and welcoming event for everyone involved, but it’s a great idea to be aware of the available resources in case you, or someone else, needs them.